-In Lent 2020, Presbyterians across the country are invited to join a denomination-wide book study on N.T.
-Wright’s Lent for Everyone, Matthew, Year A.
+In Advent in 2021, Presbyterians across the country are invited to join a book study on Adam Hamilton’s Incarnation: Rediscovering the Significance of Christmas (2020).